lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 2003	ESTC third edition released on CD-ROM

+2003	Beginning of ECCO: Thomson Gale (now Gale Cengage Learning) made digital copies of Eighteenth Century Collection microfilms available to subscribers online

 2005	TCP begins encoding ECCO texts

 2006	ESTC made available to search free online; ESTC begins transcribing full title and imprints

+“As of 26 April 2007 the number of microfilm reels of The Eighteenth Century that had been released was 16,625; the total number of titles on these reels is 189,569 (information provided by Katri Russick, Thomson Gale, Australia and New Zealand, in a private email).
+This number increased to at least 17,828 microfilm reels - the number received and catalogued by Monash University - by 1 November 2010.”
+(Spedding 450)

 2008	Project Gutenberg publishes its 25,000^th^ book, English Book Collectors, by William Younger Fletcher